MirMoneyJ/Recipe_Finder/README.md

 - logs: Directory for log files.
 Specifcally for login/register authentication.
 - models: Data model which holds the User schema.
 - public: Folder for the HTML files.
-- push.gitignore: Files to ignore when pushing to Git.
+- .gitignore: Files to ignore when pushing to Git.
 - README.md: This documentation file.
 - routes: Routing logic for web application.
 - scripts: Script logic for web application.